INTRODUCTION: HANGING LEG RAISES/TOES TO BAR FOR ABS

 - Once your legs have breached parallel you gently begin to lean back

-- Continue bringing your legs up all the way around until your toes make contact with the pull-up bar
+- Continue bringing your legs up all the way around until your toes make contact with the

 - This movement should be done in a controlled fashion with no excessive swinging or momentum